Tip: Listen to the podcast recording this article is based on.

 The consideration phase is where prospects try to find out which solution or vendor is the right choice for them.
 In general, the more complex a solution is, the harder it is for a prospect to gain insights and come to a decision.
-As a vendor, it is important to get across what your solution and company is about, so that a prospect fully understands the benefits that you are offering.
+As a vendor, it is important to get across what your solution and company are about so that a prospect fully understands the benefits that you are offering.
 Once a prospect understands your company and offer you will have an advantage when the prospect is ready to make a decision.

 In a competitive market environment where product features and capabilities are roughly equal, it becomes crucial to not only highlight the benefits of your product, but also the personality of your brand.
 Things like corporate culture, social projects that your company is involved in and overall brand image play a big role in the decision.
 People just want to work with somebody who they are comfortable with.
 Educating prospects about your brand is something you can do in various ways.
-You could think of whitepapers, clear landing pages, webinars, brochures or even consultation meetings.
+You could think of whitepapers, clear landing pages, webinars, brochures, or even consultation meetings.

 Everybody agrees that calculating marketing ROI is important to measure success.
 One way to measure this is by the number of sales meetings.
-Very often businesses measure marketing success by the number of sales meetings generated, and for the sales team they measure the number of deals that came out of those meetings.
+Very often businesses measure marketing success by the number of sales meetings generated, and for the sales team, they measure the number of deals that came out of those meetings.

 This is a very abstract approach and the KPIs need more refinement to determine the real impact of both marketing and sales.
 For example; a marketing team could meet their goals in terms of sales appointments.
-However, if all of those meetings don’t turn into any sales, it is safe to say the quality of those meetings were just not good enough.
+However, if all of those meetings don’t turn into any sales, it is safe to say the quality of those meetings was just not good enough.
 Therefore, it is very important to add KPIs to assess the quality of a lead or sales meeting.
 In addition, some marketing activities take time to build up before they show return.
 It’s not always fair to say that a marketing initiative is not successful if it hasn’t generated a certain number of sales meetings just after a few months after implementation.

 A few ways to quantify investment in education or lead nurturing besides a direct sale are: